Jahia/jahia-scriptrunner/README.md

 From this classloader it will load the main core of the utility that will then load the database configuration from the META-INF/context.xml file (so for the moment only Tomcat installations are supported) and create a connection to the database.
+It is also possible to configure the connection to the database using a properties file (see the Alternate database configuration section below).

 Once all this is done it will then load and execute the Groovy script specified on the command line, passing it the following bound variables :